-18 incredible Minecraft creations that will blow your mind
+32 incredible Minecraft creations that will blow your mind

 Space shuttle

-We're not sure this space shuttle would make it through Eath's atmosphere.
+We're not sure this space shuttle would make it through Earth's atmosphere.
 But we do like the idea of being able to build your own rocket.

 A Minecraft metropolis

 Attention to detail, patience and hours and hours of free time.
 This Minecrafter likely has it all.
 This impressive creation was lovingly crafted back in 2013 but is no less impressive now.
-It's said to represent King's Landing from Game of Thrones.

 A view from the waters